alexisflesch/mathquest/app/plan.md

     - `/app/api/games/[gameId]/join/route.ts` (line 5): comment reference
     - `/app/api/quiz/[quizId]/tournament-code/route.ts` (line 28): comment reference
 - [x] 12.
 Manually update all problematic API calls to use canonical Next.js API route pattern and `BACKEND_API_BASE_URL` in API route handlers
-- [ ] 13.
+- [x] 13.
 Test all updated endpoints in the browser and via curl
-- [ ] 14.
+- [x] 14.
 Document all changes and update this checklist

+---

+## 2025-07-01: Production Login 404 Root Cause & Fix

+- [x] Investigated production login 404 error for `/api/v1/auth/universal-login`
+- [x] Root cause: Frontend was calling backend endpoint that does not exist in production; should use Next.js API route `/api/auth/universal-login` as proxy
+- [x] Updated `FRONTEND_AUTH_ENDPOINTS.LOGIN` to `/api/auth/universal-login` in `src/constants/api.ts`
+- [ ] Confirm all login flows use this constant (no hardcoded `/api/v1/auth/universal-login` remains)
+- [ ] Test login in production and verify correct behavior
+- [ ] Log this change in documentation and communicate to team

 ---